esphome/esphome-docs/components/sensor/bme680_bsec.rst

         # Temperature offset
         # ------------------
         # Useful if device is in enclosure and reads too high
+        # For example if it reads 5C too high, set this to 5
         # Default: 0
         temperature_offset: 0